 The NIST Big Data Reference Architecture (RA) shown on Figure 1 represents a generic business-neutral big data system comprised of technology-agnostic blocks, each representing a defined functional role in the Big Data ecosystem.
 The functional blocks are interconnected by interoperability interfaces.

-According to the big data taxonomy, a single actor can play multiple roles, as well as multiple actors can play the same role.
+According to the big data taxonomy, a single actor can play multiple roles, and multiple actors can play the same role.
 This RA doesn’t specify the business boundaries between the participating stakeholders or actors, indicating that each two roles can reside within the same business entity or can be implemented by different business entities.
 As such, the RA is applicable to a variety of business environments including tightly-integrated enterprise systems, as well as loosely-coupled vertical industries that rely on cooperation of independent stakeholders.

 Note that as a result, the notion of internal vs. external functional blocks or roles doesn’t apply to this RA.
 However, for a specific use case, once the roles are associated with specific business stakeholders, the functional blocks would be considered as internal or external - subject to the use case’s point of view.